Designing Digital Experiences — 4 Essential Questions for Your Business

 While one audience is treated well (like your customers), another audience can be underserved, creating fragmented digital experiences.
 In our example of the amusement park, the company can create a rich and powerful app that can be used to interact with every ride available, but at the same time it can have an employee portal where all the documentation for the operation of the rides is scrambled or confusing.
 The disconnection between these two experiences negatively impacts the delivery of the brand promise.

-Thanks to a specialization in intranet strategy and implementation, we know 71% of employees want the company they work for to provide the same level of technology that they use in their personal lives.
+71% of employees want the company they work for to provide the same level of technology that they use in their personal lives, according a Salesforce report.
 If we want our employees to embody our brand, the brand should also deliver its promise to them.

 Question 4: How good are you (or your business) at leveraging existing resources?